MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search

-Our key insight is that high-dimensional real-world data is rarely uniformly distributed.
-Instead, it typically adheres to the Manifold Hypothesis~\cite{tenenbaum2000global, roweis2000nonlinear}, residing on lower-dimensional structures embedded within the ambient space.
+Our observation on this EGM problem is that high-dimensional real-world data is rarely uniformly distributed; Instead, it typically adheres to the Manifold Hypothesis~\cite{tenenbaum2000global,roweis2000nonlinear}, residing on lower-dimensional structures embedded within the ambient space.
 Consequently, the search difficulty is not uniform across the dataset but is modulated by the Local Intrinsic Dimensionality (LID)~\cite{NIPS2004_74934548}.
-In regions where the data manifold is flat (low LID), greedy routing is effective; however, in regions with high curvature or complex topology (high LID), standard greedy strategies fail to identify the correct descent direction.
-We argue that an optimal indexing strategy must be manifold-aware, dynamically allocating computational resources based on the local geometric complexity.
-To address these challenges, we introduce Manifold-Consistent Graph Indexing (MCGI), a geometry-aware disk-based indexing architecture designed to align Euclidean search with the underlying data manifold.
-By integrating LID estimation directly into the routing logic, MCGI adapts its traversal strategy to the local topology of the data.
+That is, in regions where the data manifold is flat (low LID), greedy routing is effective; however, in regions with high curvature or complex topology (high LID), standard greedy strategies may fail to identify the descent direction. \emph{We thus argue that an optimal indexing strategy must be manifold-aware, dynamically allocating computational resources based on the local geometric complexity.}